Constitution of Costa Rica: Federal Republic of Central America

 From May to November 1824 the Basis of the Federal Constitution was in place in all the Central American countries as part of the Federation: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, as a temporary constitution in the meantime the Central American Federal Constituent Assembly drafted the Constitution of the Federal Republic of Central America which was enacted on November 22, 1824 and was in place until the Federation's dissolution in 1838.

 State of Costa Rica

-Still as part of the Federal Republic the then State of Costa Rica promulgates the Fundamental Law of the State of Costa Rica on January 25, 1825 by the Constituent Congress of the State of Costa Rica during the presidency of Juan Rafael Mora Porras and heavily influenced by the Cadiz Constitution.
-This Constitution will be in place until Costa Rica's departure from the Federal Republic in 1839.
-On March 8, 1841 then dictator Braulio Carrillo Colina enacted the Decree of Basis and Guarantees, which worked as de facto Constitution on his regime. and was pretty authoritarian in nature.
-Carrillo was toppled in April 1842 due to the invasion of Honduran general Francisco Morazán.
-Morazán abolished the Decree on June 6, 1842 and this was confirmed by the Constituent Assembly instituted by him on August 24, 1842.
+Still part of the Federal Republic, the Constituent Congress of the State of Costa Rica promulgated the Fundamental Law of the State of Costa Rica on 25 January 1825, during the presidency of Juan Rafael Mora Porras.
+The Fundamental Law was heavily influenced by the Cadiz Constitution.
+This Constitution would remain active until Costa Rica's departure from the Federal Republic in 1839.
+On 8 March 1841, dictator Braulio Carrillo Colina enacted the Decree of Basis and Guarantees, which worked as a de facto Constitution on his regime.
+Carrillo was toppled in April 1842 by the invasion of Honduran general Francisco Morazán, who abolished the Decree on 6 June 1842.
+The abolition was later confirmed by the Constituent Assembly instituted by Morazán on 24 August 1842.